 In addition to other ingredients, they also include tofu and quinoa, so they’re packed with protein.
 You’ll hardly believe how healthy these are when you taste them.

-25. DIY Vegan Pancake Mix by Viet Vegan
+25. DIY Vegan Pancake Mix

 Last but not least on our list is this super simple pancake mix.
 While many grocery store pancake mixes don’t have animal-based ingredients, they call for them to prepare pancakes.
 Not this one, though.
 Make this delicious mix and keep it on hand whenever a pancake craving strikes.